 1. Don’t Worry About The Clutter Everywhere

-Buyers can’t see the great features of a home if those features are buried under mountains of clutter, hidden behind art that covers entire walls, or covered by area rugs that conceal beautiful hardwood flooring.
+Buyers can’t see the great features of a home if those features are buried under mountains of clutter, hidden behind art that covers entire walls, or covered by area rugs that conceal beautiful hardwood floors.
 By the way, clutter doesn’t have to be huge.
 A small rug that hides the brilliance of a fine wood floor in a spot where that wood should be featured can be clutter, too.
-So can books stacked on an end table or kitchen appliances left on counters.
+So can books stacked on an end table, sofas and chair stacked with pillows or kitchen appliances left on counters.
 Penance: Less is more, so move out excess furniture and personal items until the positive features shine through.
 If you have to, rent a storage unit.

 2. Don’t Have The Property Inspected and Repaired

 Everyone likes a surprise, unless that surprise makes the property uninhabitable, inoperable, or expensive to repair.
-Penance: Hire professional inspectors (general property, roof, plumbing, electrical, termite, etc.) and correct problems before putting the home on the market.
+Penance: Hire professional inspectors (general, roof, plumbing, electrical, termite, etc.) and correct problems before putting the home on the market.

-3. Sell The Home Yourself Or With A Discount Broker
+3. Sell The Home Yourself Or With A Reduced Service Discount Broker

 4. Restrict Viewing Hours

-Making property viewing difficult simply reduces the number of potential buyers who see it, therefore decreasing the potential for receiving offers.
-Penance: Schedule open houses and viewing times that fit the average person’s schedule.
+Limiting viewing opportunities reduces the number of potential buyers who see your home, thereby decreasing the potential for receiving offers.
+Penance: Schedule viewing times that fit the average person’s schedule.
 Be flexible with special requests.

 6. Vacation At The South Pole During The Listing Period

 The most frustrating experience for a buyer – and your broker – is to have a great offer on the table and no seller available to accept, counter or reject it.
 Penance: Plan vacations and business travel around selling activities – be available.
 When trips are a must, get up to speed with the broker’s remote document access and signing systems.
-Advise your broker ahead of time when you will have unavoidable “communication black-out periods” so that he can advise potential buyers of accurate offer response times.
+Advise your broker ahead of time when you will have unavoidable “communication black-out periods” so that he can advise potential buyers of accurate response times for questions and offers.

 7. Make Your Sale Contingent On You Finding Another Home